|Title:||Joel E. Smilow, Class of 1954 Head Coach|

 |High School:||South Windsor|

-Casiano joins the Bulldogs after earning her B.A. in communications with a concentration in sports communication from Marist, where she earned MAAC All-Academic Team recognition as a senior and made the Dean's List twice.
-Last season she was ninth in the country in saves (149) and 13th in save percentage (.461).
+Casiano joined the Bulldogs after receiving her B.A. in communications with a concentration in sports communication from Marist, where she earned MAAC All-Academic Team recognition as a senior and made the Dean's List twice.
+In 2013 she was ninth in the country in saves (149) and 13th in save percentage (.461).
 That helped her earn second team All-MAAC honors for the second season in a row.
 She started every game except one for the last three seasons of her career, leading her team in ground balls each year.

 As a freshman Casiano helped the Red Foxes earn an NCAA Tournament berth by beating Fairfield 9-7 in the MAAC Tournament championship.
 She was named to the all-tournament team for her efforts, and over the course of her career the Red Foxes make a total of three MAAC Tournament appearances.
 She was a two-time all-tournament selection.

 A native of South Windsor, Conn., Casiano lettered in lacrosse and basketball all four years at South Windsor High.
-She has worked as a coach at various camps, including Yale's camp this past June, and has also volunteered with Special Olympics.
+She has worked as a coach at various camps, including Yale's camp, and has also volunteered with Special Olympics.

 Jill Boffa joined the Yale staff as an assistant for the 2013 season, bringing award-winning head coaching experience to her role.
 She has earned three coach of the year honors.